 Gother, John.The papist misrepresented and truly represented : or, a two-fold character of popery: The first containing a sum of the superstitions, idolatries, cruelties, treacheries, and wicked principles laid to their charge: The other laying open that religion which those termed Papists own and profess: The chief articles of their faith, and the principal grounds and reasons which attach them to it.
 Edward Dunigan and Brother; New York, 1800.
 Two Copies.

 Origins: copy one of The Papist Misrepresented came to the Mount from Mount Carmel Library in Mechanicstown Maryland which is known today as Thurmont.
-Copy two came from unknown origin but does include E. Allen written into the cover page, implying that he or she donated the book to the Mount library.
-Copy two is older than copy 1 due to the type of advertisements in the back of the book.
+Copy two came from unknown origin but does include E. Allen written into the cover page.

-Material: John Gother wrote The Papist Misrepresented as a method to lay out prejudices against the Catholic Faith and to establish a concrete understanding of Catholic doctrine for a general audience.
-Gother takes subjects such as the Catholic view of the Eucharist as the actual body of Christ rather than simply worshipping a piece of bread.
-He presented the negative view of Catholicism and then answered the negative view with Catholic doctrine.
-With this method, Gother attempted to clarify Catholic doctrine while also addressing the negative views the Protestants charged them with.
+Material: John Gother wrote The Papist Misrepresented as a method to lay out prejudices against the Catholic Church and to establish a concrete understanding of Catholic doctrine for a general audience.
+Gother addresses a several aspects of Catholic teaching such as Transubstantiation.
+His format involves presenting the negative view of Catholicism and then answered the negative view with the correct Catholic doctrine.
+With this method, Gother attempted to clarify Catholic doctrine while also addressing the negative views non-Catholics shared of the Catholic faith.

 Weaknesses: Both books are old and fragile and should be handled with care.
 Gother has a pro-Catholic bias and is not as critical of Catholicism as some of the individuals he is answering.
 It is important to keep that in mind.